 University of Illinois Extension provides equal opportunities in programs and employment.
-If you need a reasonable accommodation to participate in any of the 4-H Shows or 4-H Shows at the Monroe County Fair, please contact the County Extension Director, Pam Jacobs, at:
+If you need a reasonable accommodation to participate in any of the 4-H Shows or 4-H Shows at the Monroe County Fair, please contact:

-University of Illinois Extension Monroe County 901 Illinois Avenue, P. O. Box 117 Waterloo, IL 62298 web.extension.illinois.edu/mms
+University of Illinois Extension Monroe County 901 Illinois Avenue, P. O. Box 117 Waterloo, IL 62298 Phone: 618-939-3434 web.extension.illinois.edu/mms Please give at least two weeks' notice to arrange the necessary accommodations.